• Skip to main content

 Jane McGonigal: The Psychology of Gaming [The Knowledge Project Ep. #101]

-Jane McGonigal is a PhD Game Designer who advocates for the use of video games to help people learn skills that transfer to the real world, heal physical problems like concussions and improve attitudes and self-esteem in children.
-Shane and Jane discuss how video games help with decision making, post-traumatic growth as well as how much is too much, what to watch out for and so much more.
+Jane McGonigal is a PhD Game Designer who advocates for using video games to help people learn skills that transfer to the real world, heal physical problems like concussions, and improve attitudes and self-esteem in children.

 Here are a few highlights from the conversation: